How to Make a Bot-Friendly Website for AEO and GEO

 It depends on what your content is for.
 If content is your product, such as publishing, data, or courses, gating or charging training crawlers is a real revenue decision.
 If content is your marketing, being in training data helps AI models know and recommend your brand, so blocking usually hurts you.

 llms.txt is a file that points AI agents to your most important pages, like a table of contents.
-Adoption is real but narrow, and Google advises skipping it.
+Adoption is narrow: Google's John Mueller has said no AI system currently uses it.
 It is low effort and low risk, but not a growth lever.

 No. Crawls are not citations.
 A bot can fetch your site thousands of times without the model ever mentioning you.
 Measure actual citations in AI answers, not crawler activity in your logs.